flo123333/MoreVanillaBuildPrefabs/README.md

 ### Incompatible Mods
 **PotteryBarn (by ComfyMods)** Currently both mods apply a transpiler patch to `Player.SetUpPlacementGhost()` and using MoreVanillaBuildPrefabs while PotteryBarn is installed will cause MoreVanillaBuildPrefabs to fail to load correctly.
 I am looking into a possible fix for this but it is not high priory as I think it is unlikely someone would use both mods at the same time given their functions directly overlap (I could be wrong though).

-### Partial Incompatibly
-**PlanBuild (by MathiasDecrock)** The two mods do work together but not all of the icons for custom pieces added by MoreVanillaBuildPieces show on correctly in the build table for PlanBuild's Plan Hammer.
-MoreVanillaBuildPrefabs can now cause PlanBuild to detect pieces as they are enabled but PlanBuild does not update for when MVBP removes prefabs.
-A fix is currently being worked on in collaboration with the authors of PlanBuild though.

 ### Compatible Mods
 All of my mods are fully compatible with eachother.